YottaDB/YDBDoc/MessageRecovery/errors.rst

 DISTPATHMAX
 ------------------

-DISTPATHMAX, $gtm_dist path is greater than maximum (xxxx)
+DISTPATHMAX, $ydb_dist path is greater than maximum (xxxx)

-Run Time Error: This indicates that the path specified by the gtm_dist environment variable has exceeded the indicated maximum limit of 1024 bytes.
+Run Time Error: This indicates that the path specified by the ydb_dist environment variable has exceeded the indicated maximum limit of 1024 bytes.

 Action: Move the directory or use a link to shorten the path.